-The bill amends sections 2953.21 and 2953.23 of the Revised Code to improve the process for individuals seeking postconviction relief based on DNA testing that proves actual innocence.
-It allows those convicted of felonies, including death sentences, to file petitions if they can present clear and convincing evidence of their innocence through qualifying DNA testing.
-The bill clarifies definitions related to "qualifying DNA testing" and "actual innocence," ensuring that such testing results are evaluated alongside all admissible evidence.
-It also introduces provisions for postconviction discovery, enabling depositions and subpoenas to support innocence claims.
+The bill amends sections 2953.21 and 2953.23 of the Revised Code to improve the process for postconviction relief based on DNA testing that proves actual innocence.
+It allows individuals convicted of felonies, including those sentenced to death, to file petitions if they can present clear and convincing evidence of their innocence through qualifying DNA testing.
+The bill clarifies definitions related to "qualifying DNA testing" and "actual innocence," ensuring that such testing results are evaluated alongside all admissible evidence in the case.
+It also introduces provisions for postconviction discovery, enabling depositions and subpoenas to support claims of innocence.

 Statutes affected: As Introduced: 2953.21, 2953.23